alexforrow/sane-scan-pdf/README.md

 # SANE Command-Line Scan to PDF

+This fork has been updated to work with HP printers, with a Docker image.

 Sane command-line scanning bash shell script on Linux with OCR and deskew support.
 The script automates common scan-to-pdf operations for scanners with an automatic document feeder, such as the awesome Fujitsu ScanSnap S1500, with output to PDF files.